OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

+You can use the SafeBrowsing API seperatly from WebViews using the [SafetyNet library](https://developer.android.com/training/safetynet/safebrowsing), which implements a client for Safe Browsing Network Protocol v4.
+SafetyNet allows you to analyze all the URLs that your app is supposed load.
+You can check URLs with different schemes againt multiple threat types.

 [Virus Total API](https://support.virustotal.com/hc/en-us/articles/115002146469-API-Scripts) also provides an API for analyzing URLs and local files for known threats.
 A Java implementation for the API is available on Virus Total's documentation page.

 > When sending URLs or files to be checked for known threats make sure they don't contain sensitive data which could compromise a user's privacy, or expose sensitive content from your application.